orsonteodoro/oiledmachine-overlay/SECURITY.md

 Contributing AI fixes:

 * Locate the code.
-Show the code or function to the AI and present the compiler warning or runtime error.
+Show the code, function, or file to the AI and present the compiler warning or runtime error.
 * You can submit a pull request.
 * The submission must be a patch file or an ebuild version bump.
 For version bumps, the fixed commit must be in that tagged release.
 Simply bumping the